 There is a wide variety of endocrine and immune disorders that can wreak havoc with your menstrual cycle.
-The list of potential symptoms of this broad category includes: irregular periods, fatigue, weight gain, autoimmunity, bleeding during your cycle, pain during menses, infertility and recurrent miscarriage.
-The following is a description of common issues that affect menstruation, their Western causes and Oriental medicine perspectives and treatments.
+The list of potential symptoms of this broad category include: irregular periods, fatigue, weight gain, hair loss, acne, emotional instability, intra-menstrual bleeding, pain during menses, infertility and recurrent miscarriage.
+The following is a description of common (but by not means exhaustive) list of syndromes that affect menstruation:

 Ugh!
 Its that time of the month again!
 For some women this means abdominal pain, low back pain, heavy bleeding, spotting, and mood changes.
 These are all symptoms of the endocrine (and some believe an immune disorder), endometriosis.
 Endometriosis affects millions of women of childbearing age.
 What’s more, over half of these women experience fertility difficulties.
 Some women with endometriosis experience persistent, severe menstrual cramping and spotting throughout the month – especially a few days before their period…while other women have no symptoms at all except infertility.